Gyoza-Finance/docs/docs/user-docs/redemption-and-delegation.md

 ### Why are redemptions not a feature of both LTV & interest rate, but only interest rate?

-Given that the _raison d'etre_ for redemptions is to diminish GYUSD supply in response to reduced demand, and interest rates drive demand, rate-based redemption processing is a more sustainable and effective lever to reach market equilibrium.
+Given that the _raison d'etre_ for redemptions is to diminish gyUSD supply in response to reduced demand, and interest rates drive demand, rate-based redemption processing is a more sustainable and effective lever to reach market equilibrium.
 Actively managing for both interest rate and LTV would weaken the ability to enforce market-level interest rates and deposit yields, while complicating the process for the system and its users

 ### What's the difference in redemption fees charged between Liquity V1 and Gyoza?
 In v2, when borrowers are affected by redemptions, the redemption fee charged to the redeemer stays within the affected Troves instead of being diverted as in Liquity.

-So, in Liquity the `borrower_loss = redemption_fee + redeemer_gain`, while in GYUSD it's `borrower_loss = redeemer_gain`.
+So, in Liquity the `borrower_loss = redemption_fee + redeemer_gain`, while in gyUSD it's `borrower_loss = redeemer_gain`.

 ### What happens when redemptions cause a debt of a Trove to fall below the minimum amount?

-If the redeemed amount exceeds the debt of an affected Trove, it doesn't get closed as in Liquity V1, but remains open with 0 GYUSD debt and the remaining collateral.
-The owner of a fully redeemed Trove may close it by withdrawing the remaining collateral, or borrow again to bring its debt above the minimum of 500 GYUSD, topping up its collateral if needed.
+If the redeemed amount exceeds the debt of an affected Trove, it doesn't get closed as in Liquity V1, but remains open with 0 gyUSD debt and the remaining collateral.
+The owner of a fully redeemed Trove may close it by withdrawing the remaining collateral, or borrow again to bring its debt above the minimum of 500 gyUSD, topping up its collateral if needed.

-In the scenario that the redeemed amount of a Trove does not exceed the debt of a Trove, but would leave it between 0 and 500 GYUSD, the Trove would remain open with the remaining debt, and the remaining collateral.
+In the scenario that the redeemed amount of a Trove does not exceed the debt of a Trove, but would leave it between 0 and 500 gyUSD, the Trove would remain open with the remaining debt, and the remaining collateral.
 The owner of the Trove may close it by paying off the remaining debt and withdrawing the remaining collateral, or borrow anew as described above.

-### How to redeem GYUSD for collateral (mix of ETH, rETH and wstETH) using Etherscan
+### How to redeem gyUSD for collateral (mix of ETH, rETH and wstETH) using Etherscan

 **Step 1**

-To redeem GYUSD you first have to give the CollateralRegistry contract an approval to use your GYUSD using the approve() function of the GYUSD token contract.
+To redeem gyUSD you first have to give the CollateralRegistry contract an approval to use your gyUSD using the approve() function of the gyUSD token contract.

 After connecting your wallet through "Connect to Web3", set\
 spender to `CollateralRegistry address`and the amount to be at least as high as the amount you wish to redeem, adding 18 zeros.

-**Example for 1000 GYUSD:**
+**Example for 1000 gyUSD:**

 ![](https://docs.liquity.org/~gitbook/image?url=https%3A%2F%2F2342324437-files.gitbook.io%2F%7E%2Ffiles%2Fv0%2Fb%2Fgitbook-x-prod.appspot.com%2Fo%2Fspaces%252FE2A1Xrcj7XasxOiotWky%252Fuploads%252FyfWVv0gTWqCfg3YWYder%252Fred1.png%3Falt%3Dmedia%26token%3Dc05978b8-7946-4828-b81c-e7256bfeb0ce&width=768&dpr=4&quality=100&sign=b9753e68&sv=2)

 **Step 2**\
-You can now redeem GYUSD using the `CollateralRegistry` contract:
+You can now redeem gyUSD using the `CollateralRegistry` contract:

-[(insert CollateralRegistry address after deployment)](#)Simply input the GYUSD amount to redeem, the redemption fee percentage you are willing to accept and the maximum number of list iterations per collateral (limits the number of troves whose debt can be repaid on each branch).
+[(insert CollateralRegistry address after deployment)](#)Simply input the gyUSD amount to redeem, the redemption fee percentage you are willing to accept and the maximum number of list iterations per collateral (limits the number of troves whose debt can be repaid on each branch).

 Note: The redemption fee must be higher than the current fee.